alan-turing-institute/clean-air-infrastructure/README.md

 This will login to the ACR, and prompt for login information.
 This can be found in the `terraform/.secrets/.regfred_secret.json` file.

-TODO: This could use the az acr login command (and avoid having to provide credential information)

 ### Destroy all resources